JamesNeumann/ocr-automation/README.md

 ## Create an executable

-The requirements include a dependency to [PyInstaller](https://github.com/pyinstaller/pyinstaller) which makes it possible to create an executable with all dependencies and a python runtime included.
+The requirements include a [PyInstaller](https://github.com/pyinstaller/pyinstaller) dependency which makes it possible to create an executable with all dependencies and a python runtime included.
 To create an executable run:

 ````shell